jdittrich/userNeedResearchBook/text/allURBook.md

 In all these cases you can involve more participants.
 Before you do involve more participants try to check if you…

-* need to clarify your research topic (to focus your efforts)
-* need to specify the involved groups (to recruit the right participants)
+* …need to clarify your research topic (to focus your efforts) *… need to specify the involved groups (to recruit the right participants)

 # Prepare the research session